 A fundamental tenet of cooperative operation is that the patronage-sourced margins of a cooperative are allocated to its members on a patronage basis from the furnishing of retail telecommunications services the member does with the cooperative in excess of the cooperative’s operating costs.
 A cooperative satisfies this requirement by making periodic allocation of capital credits to its members.
 An allocation is made annually for each member based on the amount of business the member did with the cooperative during the previous year.
 The cooperative is required to track the balance of these allocations for each member until they are eventually returned to the member.

 A retirement is the eventual return of the allocated capital credit to the member.
 The retirement of capital credits is a return of the member-furnished capital.
 Retirements are governed by the bylaws of the cooperative, which state that retirements are made at the discretion of the board if it is determined that the financial conditions of the cooperative will not be impaired by the return of capital.

 Telecommunications is a capital-intensive industry.
-In order to avoid taking on too much debt to maintain and improve service the cooperative retains revenues that are in excess of expenses and costs, also known as margins.
+In order to avoid taking on too much debt to maintain and improve service the cooperative retains revenues that are in excess of costs, also known as margins.
 The margins are assigned to members as capital credits and used by the cooperative for continued operations and long-term investments in equipment and telecommunications facilities.
 If all capital credits were retired at once, the cooperative would have to incur excessive debt to continue operations.
 This would greatly increase the cost of the services provided to members.